 - Length: 4,000 to 7,000 words.
 Authors wishing to submit manuscripts below or exceeding these guidelines must consult with the Editor-in-Chief prior to submitting work.

-- Multimedia Works: accepted in a zip format or CD ROM.
+- Multimedia Works: accepted in a zip format.

 - Referencing: any pictures, diagrams, figures used should be at the end of the paper and not be part of the paper.
 Instead please indicate with a comment, such as: ‘insert fig. xyz here’ in the body/paragraph of the actual paper.